-The Curby Soft Plastics Program gives Newcastle households the opportunity to recycle their soft plastics from home.
+The free Curby Soft Plastics Program gives Newcastle households the opportunity to recycle soft plastic packaging from home.

-The program works by containing soft plastics in specially tagged bags that you can place in your kerbside yellow-lid bin, which can be easily filtered from the other households recyclables when they arrive at the sorting facility.
+While loose soft plastics are not accepted via our kerbside recycling service, the Curby Program works by tightly containing soft plastics in tagged bags that can be filtered from other recyclables at the sorting facility.

-All that you need to participate in the free program is access to a smart phone.
+All that you need to participate in the program is access to a smart phone.

 To join, simply download the Curby app from the Apple App Store or Google Play Store.

-Once registered, you'll be sent special yellow "CurbyTags" that you can attach to bagged clean, household soft plastics*.
-When you've filled a bag, simply tie it shut, attach and scan a CurbyTag, and place it in your yellow-lid bin for regular fortnightly collection.
-It's that easy!
+Once registered, you'll be sent special yellow "CurbyTags" that you can attach to bagged clean, household soft plastics (please see notes below for conditions).

 To learn more about the program, please visit the Curby website.

-*Please note: Soft plastics must be collected inside shopping-bag sized plastic bags with handles.
+- Soft plastics must be collected in shopping-bag sized plastic bags with handles.
 The bag must be able to tie a double knot to enclose the contents.